frictionlessdata/datapackage/source/data-packages.rst

 The metadata hash may have the following keys and values:

-* name (*) - short url-usable name of the package (so no spaces or special characters)
+* name (required) - short url-usable name of the package (so no spaces or special characters)
-* title (*) - a title or one sentence description for this package
+* title (required) - a title or one sentence description for this package
 * description - a description of the package.
-The first paragraph (up to the first double should be usable as summary information for the package)
+The first paragraph (up to the first double line break should be usable as summary information for the package)
 * version - a version string conforming to the Semantic Versioning requirements (http://semver.org/).
 * keywords - an Array of string keywords to assist users searching for the